jonathanstark/react-for-web-devs/03/agenda.md

 * See how React simplifies debugging and reduces errors
 * Learn about finalizing and optimizing performance for app
 * See how to submit your native iOS to the App Store

+## 01 Hello World

+1. Install Xcode
+2. Install Command Line Tools, if need be (might be bundled with your version of Xcode)
+3. Install node, if need be (you should have node installed from previous class)
+4. Switch to Terminal application
+4. Run `npm install -g react-native-cli` (you can do this from any directory)
+5. Run `cd ~/Desktop` (or wherever you want your project to live)
+6. Run `npm install -g react-native-cli` to install React Native
+7. Run `react-native init App` to create a React starter project (this can take a couple minutes)
+8. Run `cd App` to navigate into the project directory
+9. Run `open .` to open the project directory in the Finder
+10. Double click the `App.xcodeproj` file in the `ios` directory to open it in Xcode
+11. In Xcode, click the run button to launch the project in the iOS simulator
+12. Adjust the simulator so that it is easy to view on your machine

+## 02 Initial Clean Up

+1. Delete comments
+2. Change to 4 space indents
+3. Briefly explain desctructuring
+4. Talk about ES6 class syntax
+5. Change ES6 class syntax to ES5 var syntax
+6. Talk about iOS "tags" (i.e., View is like div, Text is like span)
+7. Replace default JSX with `<View><h1>Kilo</h1></View>`
+8. Explain how styles work
+    * Subset of CSS
+    * Flexbox
+    * Multiple styles
+9. Replace default styles with `body` and `h1` styles
+10. Compare `AppRegistry.registerComponent()` to `ReactDOM.render()`
+    * Briefly explain AppRegistry
+    * Briefly explain ES6 arrow functions
+11. Change arrow function to anonymous ES5 function

+## 03 Intro To Styles

+1. Nest Text items inside View for the Summary component
+2. Split out styles into:
+    * body: {alignItems: 'center',flex 1,padding: 40}
+    * center: {alignItems: 'center'}
+    * large: {fontSize: 40}
+    * medium: {fontSize: 30}
+    * small: {fontSize: 20}
+3. Demonstrate the style array syntax

+## 04 Add Button Controls

+1. Paste in HTML Controls definition
+2. Change UL to View
+3. Change LI + A to TouchableHighlight + Text
+4. Import TouchableHighlight
+5. Add <Controls /> to App definition
+6. Add Controls View styles (alignItems: 'center', flexDirection: 'row')
+7. Add button styles (border radius/style/width, margin)
+8. Add label styles (padding: 10)
+9. Add activeOpacity, underlayColor, and onPress attributes
+10. Add press handlers

+## 05 Add Summary With Props and State

+1. Paste in HTML Summary definition
+2. Cut/paste View from App into Summary
+3. Add Summary component with date and calories to App
+4. Add getInitialState to App and populate with calories and date
+5. Add this.state.X attrs to Summary tag in App

+## 06 Break Into Files

+1. Make components dir in App dir
+2. Dupe index.ios.js into three files
+3. Rename files as App, Controls, Summary
+4. Update App file
+    * Delete unnecessary stuff
+    * Add imports for Summary, Controls
+    * Add export line
+5. Update Controls file
+    * Delete unnecessary stuff
+    * Add export line
+6. Update Summary file
+    * Delete unnecessary stuff
+    * Add export line
+7. Discuss one big styles.js vs embedded in components

+## 07 Add Date Navigation

+1. Paste entries.js and helpers.js files into App dir
+2. Add import for helpers and entries in Apps.js
+3. Paste getInitialState into App.js
+4. Paste componentDidMount into Apps.js
+    * `date: '2016-01-07'`
+    * `entries: entries`
+5. Remove localStorage stuff from componentDidMount
+6. Make sure Summary tag in Apps is right
+    * `<Summary date={this.state.date} entries={this.state.entries} />`
+7. Add import for helpers in Summary.js
+8. Add var defs for date and cals to render function in Summary.js
+9. Update handlePressNext/Prev in Controls.js
+    * `this.props.setDate(1);`
+10. Paste setDate function into App.js
+11. Add setDate prop to Controls tag in App.js
+12. Flipflop next/prev buttons in Controls.js

+## 08 Add EntryList With Filtering

+1. Add EntryList tag to App.js
+    * `<EntryList date={this.state.date} entries={this.state.entries} deleteEntry={this.deleteEntry} />`
+2. Add deleteEntry function to App.js
+3. Import EntryList into App.js
+4. Dupe Summary.js to create EntryList.js
+5. Import EntryListItem into EntryList.js
+6. Dupe EntryList.js to create EntryListItem.js
+7. Remove useless imports from EntryListItem.js
+8. Rename component and the default export in EntryListItem.js
+9. Paste in handleClick and render functions
+10. Change tr tags to View tags
+11. Change td tags to Text tags
+12. Delete className attrs from Text tags
+13. Replace delete link with TouchableHighlight from Controls
+14. Point TouchableHighlight at this.handleClick
+15. Rename handleClick as handlePress
+16. Delete preventDefault() from handlePress
+17. Import TouchableHighlight at top of EntryListItem.js
+18. Paste in button and label styles from Controls.js in EntryListItem.js
+19. Add row styles to outmost View in EntryListItem.js thusly
+    ```
+    const styles = StyleSheet.create({
+        center: {
+            alignItems: 'center',
+        },
+        large: {
+            fontSize: 40,
+        },
+        button: {
+            borderRadius: 6,
+            borderStyle: 'solid',
+            borderWidth: 1,
+            margin: 3,
+        },
+        label: {
+            padding: 10,
+        },
+        row: {
+            alignItems: 'center',
+            justifyContent: 'space-around',
+            flexDirection: 'row',
+        },
+    });
+    ```
+20. Update styles to outmost View in EntryList.js thusly:
+    ```
+    const styles = StyleSheet.create({
+        center: {
+            alignItems: 'center',
+        },
+        large: {
+            fontSize: 40,
+        },
+        column: {
+            alignItems: 'flex-end',
+            flexDirection: 'column',
+            marginTop: 10,
+        }
+    });
+    ```

+## 09 Add New Entry Form

+* Dupe Summary.js to create FoodForm.js
+* Rename class and export
+* Paste in `handleSubmit` function
+* Paste in `render` function
+* Import FoodForm into App.js
+* Add FoodForm tag to `render` function in App.js
+* Add currDate/Time vars to `render` function in App.js
+* Add `addEntry` function in App.js
+* Go back to FoodForm.js
+* Gut pretty much everything but imports
+* Change `Summary` to `FoodForm` in class def and export